III

 those who have suffered trauma can heal themselves in the places where they were previously

 scorched.
-The skills learned can have a proactive effect in building insulation — eliciting resilience in
+The skills learned can have a proactive effect in building insulation—eliciting resilience

-assist trauma survivors towards much needed healing.
-It is remarkably engaging, well researched,
+to assist trauma survivors towards much-needed healing.
+It is remarkably engaging, well

 JEFFREY K ZEIG, PH.D.